 oldHook - Optional parameter in which the previously set hook is returned.
 Applications should call this function from within the new hook.
 In essence, hooks may be chained.

-Data Members

-JTC MIN PRIORITY
+Data members const int JTC\MIN\PRIORITY A constant for the minimum priority a thread can have.

+JTC\MIN\PRIORITY